updawg/Alpaca/README-MORE.txt

 Tips for working with Alpaca (in Visual Studio 2017)
 =============
+- All development is done with "Release" mode configuration.
 - Don't release "Debug" builds to the public since most people don't have the the debugging DLLs installed.
 Only use the "Release" builds since those DLLs will be provided by the Microsoft Redistributables.